rgeo/rgeo/doc/Examples.md

 The following types are GeometryCollections.

-A GeometryCollection is a geometric object this is a collection of one or more geometric objects.
+A GeometryCollection is a geometric object that is a collection of one or more geometric objects.
 All the elements in a GeometryCollection shall be in the same Spatial Reference.
 This is also the Spatial Reference for the GeometryCollection.

-A generic GeometryCollection places no other constraints what can be contained in the collection, but this limits the types of operations that can be performed on a GeometryCollection.
+A generic GeometryCollection places no other constraints on what can be contained in the collection, but this limits the types of operations that can be performed on a GeometryCollection.
 For this reason, you should always prefer MultiPoint, MultiLineString, and MultiPolygon to GeometryCollection when possible.

 ### Creating a GeometryCollection with RGeo Features